EpocDotFr/gitlab-merge-requests-lists-enhancer/README.md

   - Button allowing to copy Merge Request information (useful when sharing the Merge Request on e.g instant messaging softwares)
     - Can be enabled/disabled in the extension preferences
     - Text format is customizable (with support of placeholders)
-  - Direct Jira ticket link
+  - Direct Taiga ticket link
     - Can be enabled/disabled in the extension preferences
     - Ticket ID is automatically detected in source branch name or Merge Request title
-    - Base Jira URL is configured in extension preferences
+    - Base Taiga URL is configured in extension preferences
     - The ticket ID or an icon can be displayed as the link label (configured in extension preferences)
   - WIP toggle button (can be enabled/disabled in the extension preferences)
   - Show an indicator when there's unresolved discussions left on Merge Requests